mialkin/docs/databases/isolation-levels/isolation-levels-sql-server.md

 COMMIT;
 ```

-On `UPDATE` T2 commits without blocking until T1 commits.
-After T1 commits the final balance of Bob is `200`:
+On `UPDATE` T2 blocks until T1 commits.
+The final balance of Bob is `300`:

 ```sql
 -- T1